Friday the 13th, March 2020, has gone down in infamy. That’s the day everything “went sideways”, according to the Canadian Real Estate Association.

 When foreclosure nightmares keep you awake at night, renting out a bedroom or two, basement suite or cottage at the lake could be the answer.
-Rental income makes you all that more desirable to mortgage lenders.
-Be prepared to pay a property manager or real estate firm 10% of rent to advertise your unit and collect the rent.
+Turning your home into an investment property makes you all that more desirable to mortgage lenders.
+Be prepared to pay a property manager or real estate firm approximately 10% of rent to advertise your unit and collect the rent.

 Selling Your Home to Prevent Foreclosure

 As a last straw, you can always sell.
 Selling avoids an embarrassing foreclosure.
 It’s better for your credit score and gives you more control over your destiny.

 When your lender forecloses, you have no say in the list price and may not get a thing from the sale.
 By taking charge, you can ask more for the property and maybe swing a deal that works to your advantage with any profits you get.